Onwrikbaar/NeoDK/README.md

 This is a work in progress.
 The electronics are production-ready.
 The firmware is far from finished.

 ### Goals
 1. The last quarter century, innovation in the e-stim realm has been virtually nonexistent, despite massive advances in electronics and cheap computing power.
-Currently available commercial devices are without exception channel-oriented and produce TENS-like waveforms.
+Currently available commercial devices are without exception channel-oriented and produce TENS-style waveforms.
 Most are horrendously energy-inefficient.
 The time has come to unlock the potential of a more capable architecture.
 2. It is fairly easy for non-programmers to create, share and improve routines to be played on stereostim setups.
 Currently there is no way to achieve the same for pulse-based e-stim devices.
 This project aims to (eventually) bridge that gap.

 ### Disclaimer
 NeoDK is experimental, recreational, educational hardware and software.
 It comes with absolutely no warranty of any kind.
 Its designs are free to use - under the conditions set forth in its [Licence](LICENSE.txt).
 Using the designs -in original or modified form- implies acceptance of any and all associated risks and liabilities.

-### How (not) to use NeoDK
+### How to use NeoDK
 - Use it entirely at your own risk.
+- Keep any and all electrodes connected to this device placed below the waist.
+- Always start out at low intensity, especially when using insertable electrodes.

+### How NOT to use NeoDK
-- Do not use it for anything time-critical, safety-critical, medical, industrial, military, commercial, or illegal - it was not designed for any of that.
+- Do not use it for anything safety-critical, medical, industrial, military, commercial, immoral, or illegal - it was not designed for any of that.
 - Do not use it on anyone without explicit and informed consent.
-- Keep any and all electrodes connected to this device placed below the waist.
 - Do not use a so-called triphase cable with this device!

 ### Safety